brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 The Nearground is the place where those not content with normal society collect.

 ## The Nearground
 The Nearground is the area 'Near to the ground' - the first 50 metres of each Mex building where natural light rarely filters down to.
-It is entirely lit by the gaudy saturation of businesses tempting

-The Nearground is where anarchists, socially dispossessed, poor and criminal elements of society live and work.
+It is where anarchists, socially dispossessed, poor and criminal elements of society live and work.
 The Imperial society is a liberal one and the Nearground provides a space for the fringes of society to meet, away from those playing by the rules.

 The Nearground is where the order of Mex architecture descends into chaos.
-At ground level, the Mex buildings are difficult to discern, the core layout of the buildings augmented by gantries, walkways and buildings in a high-tech shanty-town.
+At ground level, the Mex buildings are difficult to discern, the core layout of the buildings augmented by gantries, walkways and buildings in a high-tech shanty-town, lit by augmented reality holograms where Gaia spills into reality.
 There is little traffic in the Nearground - only Grav bikes are small and nimble enough to drive quickly through the maze of architectural imagination.

 ### Typical Nearground Locations
 In the Nearground can be found brothels, seedy nightclubs, old-fashioned tea shops, doctors who forget to report things to Star Civilisation, black markets of stolen goods, repair shops that will remove the bullet holes, drug dens, cheap hotels, Grav biker hang outs and burlesque clubs.